Delivery framework

 Projects are handed over with usable records, versioned artefacts, operator notes, and a support path built around minimal-invasive change, with security patching or planned upgrades only when justified.

-• SME and brownfield jobs where one accountable team is valuable
+• Brownfield, remote, and mixed-stack systems where one accountable team improves continuity

-• Projects where maintainability, documentation, and staged upgrades matter
+• Projects where maintainability, documentation, repair-first scoping, and staged upgrades matter

 Operator Handover Pack